 Remember Bullet Run?
-It was a free-to-play reality TV shooter thing from SOE best known (around these parts) for being announced and going live.
+It was a free-to-play reality TV shooter thing from SOE best known for being announced and going live.
 The latter occurred a scant few months ago, last August.
 But now the style-focused punk-buster’s adding another milestone to its extremely brief timeline: complete shutdown.
 Which, I guess, is kind of fitting in its own way?
 I mean, Bullet Run?
 They may as well have called it Fast Fast.
 So of course it ended in the blink of an eye.

 SOE made a statement about the impending closure on Bullet Run’s official bloggotron: